ApplicationCraft/applicationcraft.com/source/developers/user-guide/product-guide/widget-properties-events/app-properties.html.markdown

 <td width="20">
 </td>
 <td width="740">
   Through this dialog you can pair Apps together through any form of relationship; One to One, One to Many and Many to Many.
-See also [App Instances](/developers/user-guide/product-guide/advanced-features/data-storage-management/dataapp-instances) .
+See also <a href="/developers/user-guide/product-guide/advanced-features/data-storage-management/dataapp-instances">App Instances</a> .

 </td>
 </tr>